Joey Gallo Player Props: Twins vs. Mariners

 Joey Gallo At The Plate

-- Gallo is batting .178 with eight doubles, a triple, 17 home runs and 35 walks.
+- Gallo is hitting .174 with eight doubles, a triple, 17 home runs and 35 walks.

+- In 40.3% of his games this year (31 of 77), Gallo has picked up at least one hit, and in six of those games (7.8%) he recorded more than one.

-- He has hit a long ball in 21.3% of his games this year, and 6.8% of his trips to the dish.
+- In 20.8% of his games this season, he has hit a home run, and 6.7% of his trips to the plate.

-- Gallo has picked up an RBI in 24.0% of his games this season, with more than one RBI in 9.3% of his games.
-He has also driven in three or more runs in four contests.
+- Gallo has driven home a run in 18 games this year (23.4%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.